|Found by||Tom Shay and Steve Cornell|

 Here is a video made by Thomas Shay himself explaining how he made the cast:

 The resulting cast, though difficult to clean, shows what are plainly four fingertips.
 It’s difficult to tell if the four fingers are the index, middle, ring, and little fingers, or the thumb, index, middle, and ring fingers.
-I lean towards the latter of the two configurations because the two fingers seem to bend in the same direction, but interestingly am unsure about which of the two outlying digits would make the most sense being the thumb.
+It is also entirely possible that the four impressions represent marks left by three fingers, with one finger making two impressions as it struck twice in the Nutella.
+I lean towards the latter of the these configurations because the two fingers seem to bend in the same direction, but interestingly am unsure about which of the two outlying digits would make the most sense being the thumb.
 The flexing directions of these outlying fingers is not clear, leaving the issue one of speculation.

 Two of the fingers have marks that strongly suggest finger nails.
 They can easily be seen in the photograph below, and are even more striking when looking at the cast itself.
 The other two fingers have marks that are too ambiguous to come to any conclusion about what might be finger nails or might just be other random marks.